jadecobra/python_tdd_exercises/CALCULATOR.md

 ### <span style="color:orange">**REFACTOR**</span>: Make it Better

 Wait a minute.
 Is it that easy?
 Do we just provide the solution to make it pass?
 In the green phase, yes.
 We do whatever it takes to make the test pass even if we have to cheat.
-The ease with which we solved this problems reveals a problem with our test, which means we need to Make it Better.
+The ease with which we solved this problems reveals a problem with our test, which means we need to "Make it Better".

 There are a few scenarios we can consider from the users perspective.
-If our users try to add other numbers that are not 0 and 1, the calculator will return 1, if they also try to add negative numbers, it will return 1.
-It always returns 1 so the addition function even though it passes our existing test does not quite meet the requirement.
+If our users try to add other numbers that are not 0 and 1, the calculator will return 1.
+If they also try to add negative numbers, it will also return 1.
+The function always returns 1 regardless of the inputs the user gives, even though it passes our existing test it still does not meet the actual requirement.

 - remove `test_failure` from `test_calculator.py` since we no longer need it
     ```python